ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 	Given that this causal pathway is true, we would expect an increase in exposure to folic acid supplementation to decrease neural tube defects.
-	However, the maximum effect of increasing exposure to folic acid supplementation is dependent on the prevalence of folic acid deficiency in the population.
+	However, the maximum effect of increasing exposure to folic acid supplementation is dependent on the prevalence of the intermediary, folic acid deficiency, in the population.
 Notably, if folic acid deficiency is zero, the effect of increasing folic acid supplementation exposure will also be zero.